-H. Conditions which must be satisfied prior to the issue of the Occupation Certificate for the whole of the building
+H. Conditions which must be satisfied prior to the issue of a Final Occupation Certificate (s109C(1)(c))

-H.1 Fulfillment of BASIX Commitments - clause 154B of the Regulation
+H.1 Fulfillment of BASIX commitments - Clause 154B of the Regulation

-All BASIX commitments must be effected in accordance with the BASIX Certificate No.A493861 02.
+All BASIX commitments must be effected in accordance with the BASIX Certificate No. 1373179M_02.

 Note: Clause 154B(2) of the Environmental Planning and Assessment Regulation 2000 provides: "A certifying authority must not issue a final Occupation Certificate for a BASIX affected building to which this clause applies unless it is satisfied that each of the commitments whose fulfilment it is required to monitor has been fulfilled."
+Standard Condition: H7